mapbox/mapbox-gl-native/README.md

 ## OS X

-Prerequisites include the Boost headers (for routines provided therein) and ImageMagick (for tests).
-To install all prerequisites, use [Homebrew](http://brew.sh/) and type `brew install pkg-config boost imagemagick`.
+ImageMagick is required for tests.
+It's recommended to install it with [Homebrew](http://brew.sh/) via `brew install imagemagick`.

 To create projects, you can run: